atelierbram/Atelier-VSCode-Themes/README.md

 # Atelier Themes for VS Code

 Atelier Schemes are ten colorschemes which by now are implemented in many applications using templates which can work with the Base16-Builder CLI tool<sup>1</sup>.
-For VS Code the dark - and light templates were created from scratch, making each theme come in a light – and dark background variation.
+For VS Code both the dark and light templates were created from scratch, making each theme come in a light and dark background variation.
 Time and effort was spend to make different markup and programming languages become more readable with these themes in Visual Studio Code.
 Read more about [Atelier Schemes](https://atelierbram.github.io/syntax-highlighting/atelier-schemes/).

 ![Screenshot of Atelier_SulpurpoolDark in VSCode](https://i.imgur.com/kERPAWH.png)